henzh/piniverse/README.md

 ```

-To orchestrate your functions, pin them!
-The ordering is defined by the concepts of tasks and towards.
+To orchestrate your desired functions, pin them!
+Every pinned function has a task identifier, and if applicable, a succeeding toward identifier.

 ```
 # workspace/